Reggae: International popularity

+Between 1968 and 1972, reggae sales in the United Kingdom exceeded those in Jamaica.
+During 1970 alone, Trojan/B&C released approximately 500 singles across more than thirty labels, with sales exceeding two million copies.

-Reggae's influence bubbled to the top of the U.S. Billboard Hot 100 charts in late 1972.
-First Three Dog Night hit No. 1 in September with a cover of the Maytones' version of "Black and White".
-Then Johnny Nash was at No. 1 for four weeks in November with "I Can See Clearly Now".
+Reggae reached the top of the U.S. Billboard Hot 100 charts in late 1972.
+First, Three Dog Night hit No. 1 in September with a cover of the Maytones' version of "Black and White".
+Then, Johnny Nash was at No. 1 for four weeks in November with "I Can See Clearly Now".
 Paul Simon's single "Mother And Child Reunion" – a track which he recorded in Kingston, Jamaica with Jimmy Cliff's backing group – was ranked by Billboard as the No. 57 song of 1972.

-In 1973, the film The Harder They Come starring Jimmy Cliff was released and introduced Jamaican music to cinema audiences outside Jamaica.
-Though the film achieved cult status, its limited appeal meant that it had a smaller impact than Eric Clapton's 1974 cover of Bob Marley's "I Shot the Sheriff" which made it onto the playlists of mainstream rock and pop radio stations worldwide.
-Clapton's "I Shot the Sheriff" used modern rock production and recording techniques and faithfully retained most of the original reggae elements; it was a breakthrough pastiche devoid of any parody and played an important part in bringing the music of Bob Marley to a wider rock audience.
+In 1972, the film The Harder They Come, starring Jimmy Cliff, introduced Jamaican music to cinema audiences outside Jamaica.
+The film first found success among Jamaican and Jamaican-influenced communities before achieving cult status among wider audiences.
+Its soundtrack remained the best-selling reggae album until the release of Bob Marley's Legend in 1984 and has been described as having "brought reggae to the world".
+Reggae's international profile was further boosted by Eric Clapton's 1974 cover of Bob Marley's "I Shot the Sheriff", which used modern rock production and recording techniques while retaining most of the original's reggae elements.
+The recording played an important part in introducing reggae and Marley's songwriting to a wider rock audience.
 By the mid-1970s, authentic reggae dub plates and specials were getting some exposure in the UK on John Peel's radio show, who promoted the genre for the rest of his career.
 Around the same time, British filmmaker Jeremy Marre documented the Jamaican music scene in Roots Rock Reggae, capturing the heyday of Roots reggae.